NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 One of the world's most immigrant-friendly nations — quality healthcare, multicultural cities, and a clear path to permanent residency World's Most Welcoming Immigration System, Universal Public Healthcare, Multicultural Society are among the top reasons expats choose Canada.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Canada straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Canada — straight to your inbox.